memento-tech/oglasino-platform/terms-of-use.en.md

 We do not warrant the conduct of users on the platform.
 We are not a guarantor of any seller or buyer.

-[LAWYER REVIEW: As-is disclaimer — confirm specific wording and the EU consumer-protection adjustments.
-EU consumer law limits the extent to which a service provider can disclaim warranties against consumers (e.g., implied warranties of merchantability for paid services cannot be disclaimed against consumers in some EU jurisdictions).
-Tune accordingly.]

 ---

 ## 13. Limitation of liability